moja-global/moja_global_docs/docs/DeveloperWorkflow/flint_architecture.rst

 emission) and other models with remote sensing data to produce greenhouse gas accounts for the land sector.

-The overall framework will be based on the simulation of events and processes.
-Key elements of the framework will include the overall integration module, a transaction service, and individual modules that are easily exchanged and modified, and that each serves key functions such as the representation of growth, decomposition, disturbances, forest management actions, and so on.
+The overall framework is based on the simulation of events and processes.
+Key elements of the framework includes the overall integration module, a transaction service, and individual modules that are easily exchanged and modified, and each serves key functions such as the representation of growth, decomposition, disturbances, forest management actions, and so on.